Key takeaways

 2. What are good credit cards to build credit?

-Good credit cards to build credit have lenient approval requirements and report to all three bureaus.
+Good cards for building credit have lenient approval requirements, few mandatory fees, and report to all three credit bureaus.
 Secured cards are an excellent choice since they tend to have fewer fees.
-While you have to put down a cash deposit, it is refundable when you close the account in good standing.
+You have to make a cash deposit, but it is refundable when you close the account in good standing.

 3. What builds your credit score the most?

-Your payment history is the biggest factor in calculating your score.
+Your payment history is the most significant factor in determining your score.
 Consistently paying your bill on time is the best thing you can do.

-4. Do you need a credit card to build credit?
+4. Are prepaid cards a good way to build credit?

 5. How to properly use a credit card to build credit?

 Only spend what you can afford to pay for in full every month.
-Pay your bill on time and keep your balance low.
+Pay your bill on time and keep your balance below 30% of your limit.
+Over time, your score will improve, and you won’t pay interest on credit card debt.

 Bottom line

 Getting a credit card when your score is poor is challenging, but that’s what credit builder cards are for.
-Take the first step toward raising your rating by choosing a card with lenient approval.
+Take the first step toward improving your rating by selecting a card with lenient approval requirements and few fees.

-Next, use your new card responsibly.
+Next, learn how to use a credit card to build credit.
+You have to use your new card responsibly.
 Pay your bill on time and in full every month.
-Don’t overspend or carry balance.
-Apply sparingly.
-Over time, your score will grow, opening doors to better financial products.
+Avoid overspending or carrying a balance.
+Over time, your score will grow.

 Once your score reaches the good range, you can upgrade to a rewards card with perks like cashback, travel points, or other benefits.
 Your first card is only the beginning.